 Here are some of the most popular machine learning algorithms:

-Support Vector Machines (SVM) is a supervised machine learning algorithm, mostly used to solve classification problems.
+A supervised machine learning algorithm, mostly used to solve classification problems.
 Given a set of labeled training data, an SVM model maps examples on a plane as data points belonging to x or y categories and creates a hyperplane between them – this acts as a decision boundary.
 New pieces of data are then tagged based on which side of the hyperplane they land.

 For SVM, the best hyperplane is the one that provides the maximum distance between data points in both categories.